 Drivers can accept the published jobs at a fixed rate without the hassle of negotiations.
 This process eliminates the need for back-and-forth negotiations, saving both parties time.
 The downside is that you may not earn as much as you would without the fixed rate.

-According to a 2019 study by FreightWaves, carriers surveyed say that only source 11% of their freight from freight matching apps.
+According to a 2019 study by FreightWaves, carriers surveyed say that they only source 11% of their freight from freight matching apps.

-Despite the rise and focus on Direct Freight Matching Apps, the most popular method for sourcing freight for carriers running one to three trucks continues to be directly from freight brokers, shippers and load boards.
+Despite the rise and focus on Direct Freight Matching Apps, the most popular method for sourcing freight for carriers running one to three trucks continues to be directly from freight brokers, shippers, and load boards.